 The image below shows this SERP feature returned for the query “Shopify Twitter:”

 This SERP feature displays breaking news or trending stories related to a search query.
 Google includes three top stories in the feature, and each contains a headline, image, source-link, and the time the story was published.
-Google recently updated this feature from “In the news” to “Top stories.”
+This feature used to be called “In the news”.

-When searching “Berlin,” Google displays top stories related to the capital city:
+When searching “Los Angeles,” Google displays top stories related to the capital city:

-According to Ahrefs, 99.58% of featured snippets are pulled from pages that already rank in the top ten positions in the SERPs.
+According to Ahrefs, 99.58 percent of featured snippets are pulled from pages that already rank in the top ten positions in the SERPs.
 So to stand a chance of achieving position 0, businesses must already rank highly in the SERPs.